sass/sass/accepted/deprecations-api.d.ts.md

 A set of deprecation IDs to treat as fatal.

-If a deprecation warning of any provided type is encountered during compilation, the compiler must respond with a `CompileFailure` instead.
+If a deprecation warning of any provided type is encountered during compilation, the compiler must respond with a `CompileFailure` instead of a `CompileSuccess`.

 The compiler must emit an event of type `LogEventType.WARNING` if any of the following is true: